ggcarrots/django-carrots/source/django_models.rst

         choice_text = models.CharField(max_length=200)
         votes = models.IntegerField(default=0)

 By adding new models we have changed the database schema.
-We need to make the ``syncdb`` again so that new models could appear in the database.
+We need to run ``syncdb`` again so that new models can appear in the database.

 .. warning::
     After executing the ``syncdb``, you can not add new fields to the model.
 You can only add new models.
 There are ways to avoid it, but … it is a totally different story